Every woman has a story to tell. And every woman should share her story, her knowledge, her wisdom, her journey…

 It took me a long time to discover the real power of writing and the gifts that it gives us.

 Hi.
-I’m Glenna Mageau, author of 8 books – 5 suspense/thrillers, 2 heart touching humor nonfiction and 1 collaboration nonfiction.
+I’m Glenna Mageau, award-winning author, speaker and coach and founder of The Women Writes Movement.
+I have published 8 books – 5 suspense/thrillers, 2 heart touching humor nonfiction.